open-dollar/od-docs/docs/faq.md

 * At time T3: lstETH remains at $1000 and OD's market price is still $0.95.
 The protocol wants the market price to get close to the redemption price.
 In order to eliminate the imbalance between the market/redemption prices, the system starts to revalue OD.
 Revaluing consists in setting a positive redemption rate which makes the redemption price grow every second.

 * At time T4: lstETH remains at $1000.
 OD's redemption price is now $1.05.
-SAFE users are starting to realize that they can now borrow less OD per one lstETH, they can redeem less lstETH during Settlement (because OD is now more expensive) and that it will be more expensive to close their SAFE once the market price follows the redemption price.
+Vault users are starting to realize that they can now borrow less OD per one lstETH, they can redeem less lstETH during Settlement (because OD is now more expensive) and that it will be more expensive to close their Vault once the market price follows the redemption price.
 At the same time, OD holders are starting to realize that they can redeem more and more ETH during settlement.

 * At time T5: lstETH remains at $1000.
 OD's redemption price is now $1.10.
-OD's market price surged to $1.01 as a result of SAFE users buying OD in order to close their positions as soon as possible instead of later on when OD is more expensive.
+OD's market price surged to $1.01 as a result of Vault users buying OD in order to close their positions as soon as possible instead of later on when OD is more expensive.

 When OD is devalued (in case of lstETH capital outflow), the opposite thing happens: